davidvuong/ddfa-rn-app/README.md

 # ddfa-rn-app

+:warning: This has been deprecated.
+If you're interested in the project please refer to [https://github.com/davidvuong/ddfa](davidvuong/ddfa) :warning:

 **Welcome to ddfa-rn-app!**

 **DDFA (Double D Food Adventures)** is a mobile app I use to track of restaurants I visit with my partner.
 It helps us decide where to (or not to) eat, it tracks our rating (food, service, environment), our photos, etc.